 This course is a continuation of AR 113A Drawing I with a focus on media, technique, gesturing, and compositional activity.
 Students will have the opportunity to continue to explore and develop the expressive and conceptual aspects of drawing.
-This is a three credit hour course.

 Prerequisite: AR 113A Drawing I or permission of the instructor